Prettyhtml/prettyhtml/README.md

 * Parse Angular, Vue or HTML5 templates.
 * Formats embedded content with [prettier](https://github.com/prettier/prettier).
 * Remove all superfluous white-space.
 * Enforce consistent output of your HTML.

+### Limitations

+* No support for custom self-closing elements.
+* No guarantee of the print width.
+Nodes are collapsed based on existing attribute indentation.

 ## Example